 Format: The workshop will include a limited number of lectures and numerous hands-on computer tutorials.
 Each attendee will also present a mini-talk on their problem of interest.
 There will be concurrent sessions for basic and advanced modelers.

 Instructors: James A. Glazier (Indiana University), Julio Belmonte (North Carolina State University), Maciek Swat, Juliano Gianlupi (Indiana University), Andy Somogyi (Indiana University), James Sluka (Indiana University), and Gilberto L Thomas (UFRGS).

 Target Audience: Experimental Biologists, Medical Scientists, Biophysicists, Mathematical Biologists and Computational Biologists from advanced undergraduates to senior faculty, who have an interest in developing multi-scale Virtual-Tissue simulations, or learning how such simulations might help their research.
 No specific programming or mathematical experience is required, though familiarity with a modeling environment (e.g. Mathematica®, Maple®, Python, or Matlab®) and how to represent basic concepts like diffusion and chemical reactions mathematically, will be helpful.
 Note: An Introductory Python Tutorial will take place on August 11th.
 If you already know Python, you may skip this part of the workshop.

 Fees: There is no registration fee.
 We will provide coffee, tea, snacks and workshop materials.

 Application and Registration: Enrollment is limited and by application only.
 Kindly apply online with a c.v., a brief statement describing your current research interests and the specific problem you would like to model.
 Students should also include a letter of support from their current advisor.
-Please submit all application materials electronically at https://goo.gl/forms/lGMPVFrjhHZFyGdJ3 by June 20, 2019.
+Please submit all application materials electronically at https://goo.gl/forms/lGMPVFrjhHZFyGdJ3 by Extended to July 15th, 2019.

 Facilities: The workshop will be held at Indiana University, Bloomington, IN, USA.
 The nearest airport is Indianapolis, IN.
 Participants will be able to connect to the Internet using their own laptops.